avimehenwal/python.avimehenwal/docs/Tutorials/14_dunder-methods.md

 <TagLinks />

+> Dunder Methods or special methods can be used for operator overloading

 What is `__all__` in `__init__.py`?

 : It's a list of public objects of that module, as interpreted by `import *`.
 It overrides the default of hiding everything that begins with an underscore.